RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Features.md

 - [Docker] image for easy and quick container deployment.
 Use already built image on [Docker Hub] or build your own
 - Http proxy auto detection for updates
 - Wayland graphic system supported (not only X window system)
+- Tmux support for headless (systems without X window) environments _(Under beta-testing on headless_tmux branch v9.20)_
 - Multiple configurable options based on fallback substitution variables options system which allow to configure many enhancements like enable/disable colors, 5Ghz band, auto updates, hint printing, etc.
-- Compatibility with iptables and nftables.
+- Full compatibility with iptables and nftables with autodetection and possibility to force iptables by setting an option

 <!-- Anchors -->
 [Requirements]: https://github.com/v1s1t0r1sh3r3/airgeddon/wiki/Requirements